Healthy Pecan Butter Plantain Energy Balls.

 How to Make Pecan Butter and Plantain Energy Balls.

 To make these plantain balls, be sure to have some nut butter on hand; luckily, I have pecan nut butter that my friends at Purely Pecans sent me.
 Then quick oats and one very ripe yellow sweet plantain.
 In the view of plantain, not been banana, I go ahead and bake the plantains to cook them and further intensify the flavors.

 Step 2: (Food Processor)

 Making these healthy ripe plantain energy gets easier after baking because all you do is mash, and mix in the food processor.
 You start by processing the baked, soft sweet yellow plantain.
 Ripe plantain becomes softer after baking or frying.
 It can also harden if you allow them to cool way too long.

-Do not skip the first baking step; plantains taste better cooked.
+Do not skip the first baking step (which is baking the raw plantain before processing); plantains taste better cooked.
 I know the whole world is currently fascinated with “no-bake” energy balls.
 I am sorry to tell you that you need to bake these ripe plantain energy balls in other to get the best out of them.
 First of all, baking intensifies the flavors; and we do not mess around with flavor here!

 Annnnd, if you are serving these as appetizers, side dishes, desserts or breakfast bites, then take a little extra step to bake these the second time, it is such an experience you need to go through to understand.
 So, you gotta make these!😋